-The most recently approved PUD allowed for multiple buildings on a single building site for use by a church that was permitted with concurrent Planning Approval by the Planning Commission.
+The original PUD allowed for multiple buildings on a single building site for use by a church that was permitted with concurrent Planning Approval by the Planning Commission.
 Aerial photos depict that the site has operated in its current footprint since that time.
-The applicant is now proposing to further develop the property for use, as mentioned, as a day care.
+The applicant is now proposing to further develop the property for use as a day care.

-The site plan provided depicts a vacant, 3,400 square-foot church building and two proposed metal buildings, each 7,500 square feet in size.
-A proposed parking lot is illustrated to the South of an existing parking lot.
-The total building footprint of the existing and proposed buildings is 18,400 square feet, which requires 53 parking spaces per Table 64-3-12.1 of the UDC.
-It is unclear how many parking spaces will be provided as individual parking spaces are not illustrated within the existing parking lot.
-As such, if approved, the site plan will need to be revised to illustrate parking.
+The site plan provided depicts a vacant, 3,400 square-foot church building and two proposed metal buildings, one (1) 7,500 square feet in size, and the other 8,750 square feet in size.
+Two (2) proposed parking lots are illustrated to the North and South of the proposed buildings, for a total of three (3) parking areas.
+The total building footprint of the existing and proposed buildings is 19,650 square feet, which requires 57 parking spaces per Table 64-3-12.1 of the UDC.
+There are 54 parking spaces proposed and 16 existing parking spaces, per a note on the site plan, for a total of 70 parking spaces.